hemant1456/Transformer_Language_Translator/README.md

 ### Additional Files

 - `requirements.txt`: Lists the necessary dependencies for replicating the model's environment.
-- `training_logs_onecycle.txt`: Lists the logs of training, it includes accuracy of translation on set of examples after each epoch.
+- `training_logs_onecycle.txt`: Lists the logs of training, it includes testing on set of examples after each epoch, bleu scores etc

 ## Getting Started